jayfid/restaurant-challenge/README.md

 ## Technology Choices
 NodeJS was chosen to get a working prototype done quickly.
 NodeJS itself is performant enough to parse the number of records we have with no performance tuning.
 Using NodeJS, an ETL module, API, and webpage can all be produced with minimal setup time.
-I chose to use the csv, express, and mongo npm packages to handle the plumbing of parsing, serving, and storing resources.
+I chose to use the csv, config, express, and mongo npm packages to handle the plumbing of parsing, configuring, serving, and storing resources.

 MongoDB was chosen for the backend because of the ability to easily handle the number of records we're throwing at it as well as the ability to modify schema without install scripts or database updates.